rizqihilman/rizqihilman/README.md

-# Hi 👋, I'm Moh Rizqi Hilman Riyadi!
+# Hi 👋, I'm Rizqi Hilman!

 I am a Quality Assurance (QA) Engineer with 2+ years of experience in manual and automated testing of web applications, APIs, and enterprise systems.
 I have a strong background in requirement analysis, test planning, execution, and defect tracking, ensuring high-quality and reliable software delivery. ✨